-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
-The Company's approach to managing liquidity is to ensure as far as possible to always have sufficient liquidity to meet its liabilities when due.
-The Company is materially exposed to liquidity risk, as due to insufficient liquidity, the Company was unable to repay the loans and lease obligations to its lenders.
-As explained in note 2, the Company's ability to continue as going concern is substantially dependent on its ability to successfully manage the liquidity risk.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilitie by delivering cash or another financial asset.
+The Company's approach to managing liquidity is to ensure, as far as possible, that it is sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable I damage to the Company's reputation.
+The Company's approach to managing liquidity is to ensure as far as possible to always liquidity to meet its liabilities when due.
+The Company is materially exposed to liquidity risk, as due to insufficient liquidity, the unable to repay the loans and lease obligations to its lenders.
+As explained in note 2, the Company's ability to continue as go substantially dependent on its ability to successfully manage the liquidity risk.